mongodb/specifications/source/crud/tests/README.md

 causes the size of the message to exceed `maxMessageSizeBytes - 1000`.

 This test must only be run on 8.0+ servers.

+Repeat the following setup for each test case:

+### Setup

 Construct a `MongoClient` (referred to as `client`) with [command monitoring](../../command-logging-and-monitoring/command-logging-and-monitoring.rst) enabled to observe